Derivative Trading | How to Trade Derivatives in 2024

-2. AvaTrade - Best for Technical Trading
+1. AvaTrade - Popular Platform for Technical Trading

 AvaTrade is built from the ground up for technical traders.
 This platform includes a very powerful custom charting platform that’s chock full of technical studies, drawing tools, and more.
 Even better, AvaTrade gives all account holders access to the incredibly popular MetaTrader 4 charting software.
 With this, you’re able to go beyond basic charting to conduct backtests, set alerts, and even develop automated trading strategies.
 AvaTrade also has a charting-enabled mobile app, which is a major plus for derivative traders on the go.

-As for eToro, derivatives at AvaTrade are largely centered around CFDs.
+Derivatives at AvaTrade are largely centered around CFDs.
 But, the selection of CFDs you can trade is significantly wider.
 AvaTrade offers contracts for not only forex and commodities, but for stocks, ETFs, stock options, and bonds.
 CFDs around stock options are particularly interesting, since in this case you’re trading a derivative of a derivative.
 AvaTrade’s leverage is also quite attractive for risk-tolerant traders—this broker offers leverage of 30:1 on forex CFDs and 20:1 on stock CFDs for retail accounts.

 The catch to using AvaTrade is that the brokerage charges a higher spread than many of its competitors in the online CFD trading space.
 This isn’t entirely surprising given that AvaTrade offers significantly more infrastructure for its users in terms of charting software and asset selection.
 But, if you’re trying to pinch pennies with every trade, AvaTrade probably isn’t the ideal brokerage for you.